Latest updates

 In November 2018, Defence completed detailed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around RAAF Base Richmond.

-Defence recognises that the PFAS contamination at RAAF Base Richmond is a significant issue for the local community.
+Defence recognises that PFAS contamination at RAAF Base Richmond is a significant issue for the local community.
 Defence continues to work with the NSW Government to manage, remediate and monitor PFAS contamination in the area.

 The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
 PFAS at these locations can be found in soil and in water flowing through the source areas.
 PFAS moves in surface water flowing through drains and creeks, or in groundwater that flows underground through soil and rock.